pingcap/docs/dev/reference/tools/tidb-binlog/operation.md

     When the Value is `ON`, it means that the binlog is enabled.

-- Check the status of all the Pumps and Drainers:
+- Check the status of all the Pump or Drainer nodes:

     ```bash
     mysql> show pump status;